Why is this medication prescribed?

 - Wash your hands thoroughly with soap and water.

-- Turn over the vial a few times until the liquid inside looks white and not see-through.
+- When using the emulsion, turn over the vial or bottle a few times until the liquid inside looks white and not see-through.

 - Avoid touching the dropper tip against your eye or anything else; eye drops and droppers must be kept clean.